-The bill amends New Jersey's tax credit legislation for businesses, focusing on compliance and employee time commitments.
-It mandates that businesses receiving tax credits submit an annual certificate of compliance to verify they maintain the required number of full-time jobs.
-If they fail to meet these job retention standards, their tax credits will be proportionately reduced.
-The bill also allows businesses to waive the requirement for full-time employees to spend at least 60% of their time at the business facility under certain conditions, including a minimum time commitment and a payment to support local economic initiatives.
-Starting April 1, 2024, businesses outside enhanced areas or government-restricted municipalities can reduce this requirement to 40% in exchange for extending their project maintenance period and making a non-refundable payment.
+The bill amends New Jersey's tax credit provisions for businesses, focusing on compliance requirements and conditions for waiving employee time commitments.
+It mandates that businesses awarded tax credits submit an annual certificate of compliance to confirm they maintain the required number of full-time jobs, with penalties for non-compliance resulting in a proportional reduction of tax credits.
+The bill allows businesses to waive the requirement for full-time employees to spend at least 60% of their time at the business facility under specific conditions, including a minimum time commitment and a payment to support local economic initiatives.
+Starting April 1, 2024, businesses outside enhanced areas can reduce this requirement to 40% in exchange for extending their project maintenance period and making a non-refundable payment.

 Statutes affected: